nmantia12/schmitz-portfolio/README.md

 ![Paradowski Creative](/pc_logo.svg?raw=true "Paradowski Creative")

-# Wordpress Project - Base Install: Beaver Builder
+# Wordpress Project - Base Install: Gutenberg

 The hope of this repository is to have standard starting point when beginning a Wordpress project at Paradowski Creative.
 We will strive to follow the best practices to enable semantic, performant, and accessible websites.
-The Beaver Builder can be used as a page builder instead of Gutenberg and tooling should reflect that.

 ## Documentation